danielfloresd/webdeveloper-portfolio/README.md

 The website was implemented using HTML and CSS, and it follows accessibility standards.

 ## Installation
-Source code can be downloaded at https://github.com/danielfloresd/webdeveloper-portfolio/archive/refs/heads/main.zip.
+Source code can be downloaded at https://github.com/danielfloresd/webdeveloper-portfolio
-Git repository located at git@github.com:danielfloresd/webdeveloper-portfolio.git

 ## Usage
 To view the website, please visit https://danielfloresd.github.io/webdeveloper-portfolio/